 I sketched out a design of what I wanted the space to look like, and Mack built the planked storage bench into the bay window.
 We took advantage of the large storage space for our small appliances.
 Now, our blender, bread maker, popcorn popper, and various other specialty gadgets have a neatly hidden home.

-How we transformed our Breakfast Nook
+How we completed our Breakfast Nook Makeover

 I saw great potential for this room from the moment we moved in.
 Since we’ve settled, the room has evolved a bit over the years with various projects we did in phases: